evanxd/air-quality-monitoring-station/README.md

 ## How-to
 1. Update the [SSID][ssid], [Wi-Fi password][password], and [MQTT topic][topic] (you can name it with any name you want) in the firmware, and flash the firmware with Arduino IDE.
   - Please ensure unplug the air quality sensor from the board when you do flashing.
 Because TX and RX will be used when do flashing.
-2. Check the real-time air quality data with a MQTT client.
+2. Go to the [Air Quality Widget demonstration page][air-quality-widget-demonstration-page] to see the visualized data.

+## Check Data With MQTT Client
-  - Go to the [HiveMQ MQTT client web page][mqtt-client] and subscribe the [topic][topic] you assigned in the firmware.
+Go to the [HiveMQ MQTT client web page][mqtt-client] and subscribe the [topic][topic] you assigned in the firmware.

 ![MQTT Client](./images/mqtt-client.png)